kahlertfr/depth-aware-motion-deblurring/README.md

 ## Building

 The project structure is modular.
-You can build all components from the toplevel.
+It contains the depth-aware motion deblurring algorithm and the two-phase kernel estimation algorithm which can be used independently.
+You can build all components from the toplevel following the next steps.

 ### Requirements